top of page

 As a queer and neurodivergent individual, Emily brings lived experience and a passion for inclusivity to her work, to create a program that celebrates neurodiversity, fosters self-confidence, and builds community.
 Emily grew up in Washington state, moving to Vancouver to obtain a bachelor's degree in marketing from UBC.
 She has experience working in the startup and non-profit space, alongside teaching preschool ballet classes in community centers across Vancouver and leading bicycle tours through Stanley Park, Granville Island, and Gastown.
 Outside of work, she loves collecting books from thrift stores, spending time with her cat, and finding creative ways to reconnect people with art and history.

-We are excited to launch our pilot program in February, informed by extensive research and consultation conducted with community organizations, advocates, schools, and neurodivergent youth and their guardians on the North Shore and beyond.
+Our pilot program was launched in February 2025, informed by extensive research and consultation conducted with community organizations, advocates, schools, and neurodivergent youth and their guardians on the North Shore and beyond.

-During the 10-week program, participants will explore topics related to neurodiversity, relationships, and wellness through group discussion, fun activities, and self-reflection.
+During the 10-week program, participants explored topics related to neurodiversity, relationships, and wellness through group discussion, fun activities, and self-reflection.
 With a focus on celebrating unique strengths, building connections, and providing tools for navigating life’s challenges, this program aims to inspire participants to embrace their authentic selves.

 This program has been supported with a grant from the Canadian Women's Foundation and its partners.